Low Acceleration Time Extended Events

 CIRP researchers from CHOP and Drexel University have collaborated to create a sled that mimics vehicle swerving.
-This multi-year line of research seeks to define how occupants move as a result of this swerving and how vehicle restraints interact with the occupant during these maneuvers before a crash ever occurs.
+This multi-year line of research, led by Kristy Arbogast, PhD and funded by Takata Holdings Inc. (Takata Corp.), seeks to define how occupants move as a result of this swerving and how vehicle restraints interact with the occupant during these maneuvers before a crash ever occurs.

 Initial testing is examining "unaware rear-seated passengers" in several different conditions:

 - Baseline - no bracing, restrained in a typical rear seat belt in a typical rear seat